Use chirpier-skills

 Which skill to use

-chirpier: default starting point for sending events, reading event definitions, creating policies, inspecting alerts, and testing destinationschirpier-monitoring: best for market monitoring, sentiment workflows, tool failures, and latency trackingchirpier-destinations: focused on Slack, Discord, Telegram, email, and generic destination setupchirpier-alert-triage: focused on reading active alerts, checking deliveries, acknowledging, resolving, and archiving
+chirpier: default starting point for logging, reading event definitions, running first-pass analytics comparisons, and creating first policieschirpier-monitoring: best for recurring comparisons, dashboards, public dashboard pages, market monitoring, sentiment workflows, tool failures, and latency trackingchirpier-destinations: focused on Slack, Discord, Telegram, email, and generic destination setupchirpier-alert-triage: focused on reading active alerts, checking deliveries, acknowledging, resolving, and archiving

 What to tell OpenClaw